 "FORSTNER 1/20 12KT G.F."

 This vintage cuff bracelet is a variation of Forstner’s flexible bracelets, a popular style in the 1940s.
-This piece is formed from a tapering double-row cuff with a decorative, fixed buckle.
+This piece is formed from a tapering double-row with a decorative, fixed buckle.
 The polished finish of the center buckle adds a nice contrast to the coiled sides.
-Pieces by Forstner were very well made and has retained its quality.
+Jewelry by Forstner was very well made and has retained its quality.
 Note that this piece is gold-filled, which means it has a thicker layer of gold than a piece that is gold-plated.
-This cuff is especially nice because the construction allows the piece to fit small- to medium-size wrists.
-Please note that dark areas in the photos are reflections from the camera.
-Several Vogue ads for this company’s flexible spiral bracelets in other styles date this cuff from about 1946-1947.
+This cuff is especially nice because the construction allows it to fit small- to medium-size wrists.
+Please note that dark areas in the photos are only reflections from the camera.
+Several Vogue ads for this company’s flexible bracelets in other styles date this cuff from about 1946-1947.
 Scroll down to see a sterling necklace in the same style by Walter Lampl as well as a gold-filled snake-chain necklace by Forstner.